Posted in

 Metro – Supported Housing Services (Greater Portland)

-In the Portland metropolitan area, the Supported Housing Services fund provides assistance to homeless or high-risk families.
+In the Portland metropolitan area, the Supported Housing Services fund assists homeless or high-risk families.
 It offers services such as outreach, housing search and guidance, long-term rental assistance, and more.

 Conclusion

 Applying for hotel vouchers in Oregon can be tough, but many organizations and nonprofits are ready to help you with homeless shelters and hotel stay vouchers.
-You can start with calling 2-1-1, contacting your local Community Action Agency, and having your paperwork ready, you can increase your chances of obtaining temporary housing quickly.
+You can start by calling 2-1-1, contacting your local Community Action Agency, and having your paperwork ready.
+You can increase your chances of obtaining temporary housing quickly.

 Leave a Reply